Garlic Butter Pasta

 Pasta: I used linguine pasta, but you’re welcome to use whatever pasta you have.

-Butter: It makes the sauce flavorful and silky.
-But if you wish to use olive oil instead of butter, check out my popular garlic and olive oil pasta recipe.
+Butter: It adds flavor and silkiness to the sauce.
+But if you prefer olive oil to butter, check out my popular garlic-and-olive-oil pasta recipe.

-Garlic: For this recipe, I typically use three garlic cloves, but if you’re a garlic lover, you could easily bump that up to 4 or 5 cloves.
+Garlic: For this recipe, I typically use 3 cloves, but if you’re a garlic lover, you could easily bump it up to 4 or 5 cloves.
 It’s important to note that using garlic powder won’t give you the same fresh garlic flavor as cloves, so I highly recommend using fresh garlic for this recipe.

-Fresh parsley: It’s not a pantry staple but adds color and freshness.
-For your convenience, you can swap parsley for 1/2 teaspoon of Italian herb seasoning, or you’re welcome to use your favorite fresh herbs.
+Fresh parsley: It’s not a pantry staple, but it adds color and freshness.
+For your convenience, you can swap parsley for 1/2 teaspoon of Italian herb seasoning, or you can use your favorite fresh herbs.

-Parmesan cheese: This is meant to be a flexible pantry ingredients recipe.
-I leave the wonderful and savory freshly grated parmesan cheese optional (sigh!), but please promise me to use it if you have some!
+Parmesan cheese: This is meant to be a flexible pantry ingredient recipe.
+I leave the wonderful, savory, freshly grated Parmesan cheese optional (sigh!), but please promise to use it if you have some!

 Add-ins are welcome!